jagreehal/trycatch-vs-neverthrow-vs-effect/README.md

 - How all the pieces fit together (composition)
 - What should be logged and when (observability)

-The beautiful thing?
-You can test the blueprint without building the factory.
+The upside: you can test the blueprint without building the factory.
 You can swap out machine specifications without changing the blueprint.
 You can simulate failures and see how the system responds.

 ```mermaid
 flowchart TD